If you are new to Linux and you are confined to a terminal, you might wonder how to view a file in the command line.

 Some Linux users use Vim to view the text file but I think that’s overkill.
 My favorite command to open a file in Linux is the less command.
 It leaves the screen clear and has several options that makes viewing text file a lot easier.

 Since you now know ways to view files, maybe you would be interested in knowing how to edit text files in Linux.
-Cut and Paste are two such commands that you can use for editing text in Linux command line.
+Cut and Paste are two such commands that you can use for editing text in Linux terminal.
+You may also read about creating files in Linux command line.

 Which command do you prefer?